 This page provides links to style guides we recommend you bookmark for quick reference, where to find help, and details of how to get started with Zotero - an open source reference manager that can help you out when you have lots of sources to keep track of.

 Check out our video which explains some of the principles behind citing and referencing - which together are your best means of avoiding plagiarism.

 DCU Library subscribes to Cite Them Right Online, an excellent resource which will help you to reference correctly and avoid plagiarism.

-Cite Them Right Online will show you how to format references and citations for many different sources (books, e-books, online articles, etc) in a number of styles including Harvard, APA, IEEE, MHRA, MLA, and OSCOLA.
+Cite Them Right will show you how to format references and citations for many different sources (books, e-books, online articles, websites, etc.) in a number of styles including Harvard, APA 6th and 7th editions,Chicago, IEEE, MHRA, MLA, and OSCOLA.

 Approach Cite Them Right with the type of source you wish to cite and reference, then choose a citation style from a drop-down list.